 Users have become frustrated with current complex password requirements.
 Allowing them to enter a natural, memorable phrase as a password reduces friction when choosing a password, and every time they use the password to log in.

 How Our Technology Can Help

-If you have Active Directory simply deploy the Authlogics Password Policy Agent onto your Domain Controller(s) to immediately and seamlessly comply with all of the NIST SP 800-63B guidelines out-of-box.
+If you have Active Directory simply deploy the Authlogics Password Security Management to immediately and seamlessly comply with all of the NIST SP 800-63B guidelines out-of-box.
 It is powered by the Authlogics Password Breach Database to ensure that any password change, as well as common variants determined by our heuristic engine, are checked in real-time.
 There is no need to install extra software on workstations and all password change attempts are logged centrally for auditing and reporting purposes.